amesbahi/recipes-app/README.md

 4. Run the command npm start to run the Node.js application.

 To launch the application, open your web browser and browse to http://localhost:5000/

+The application includes two screens: a screen that displays a list of recipes and a detail screen that allows the user to add or edit recipes.